 How to make villagers move out

 As you keep playing, you might decide that you really just don't care for one of your animal neighbors or that you're ready for someone new to join your village.
-If that's the case, there are three ways that you can boot someone off your island.
-And no, Smacking them in the head with a net won't make them leave, it only makes them sad or angry.
+If that's the case, there are a couple ways that you can boot someone off your island.
+And no, Smacking villagers in the head with a net won't make them leave, it only makes them sad or angry.

 Here are the ways that you make a villager leave your island.